skip to Main Content

 Why Does My Dog Shed So Much?

-Shedding is both normal and healthy.
-When dogs shed, it helps to keep their skin and coats healthy.
+Dog shedding is both normal and healthy.
+When dogs shed, it helps keep their skin and coats healthy.

 Your dog’s coat plays an important role in regulating his body temperature.
-The hair provides insulation that helps to keep them warmer in the winter and cooler in the summer.
-It also protects their skin from extremes in temperature, sun damage, and water.
+The hair provides insulation that helps keep them warmer in the winter and cooler in the summer.
+Shedding also protects your dog’s skin from extremes in temperature, sun damage, and water.

 Dog shedding is part of the natural cycle of their hair growth.
-When the hair stops growing, it is shed to make room for new hair growth.
-However, there are a number of factors that may affect how much your dog sheds.
+When your dog’s coat stops growing, it is shed to make room for new hair growth.
+However, there are a number of factors that may cause excessive shedding.

 1. Age